 Purification Tablets

 This method is the easiest of all.
-Add few tablets in unclean water and wait for 3-4 hours.
-The tablets mostly used are iodine and chlorine dioxide-based.
+Add a few tablets in unclean water and wait for 3-4 hours.
+The tablets used are mostly iodine and chlorine dioxide-based.

-My go-to tablets are the Potable Aqua (Amazon Link) which are cheap, easy to use and they don’t leave any taste after you use them.
+My go-to tablets are the Potable Aqua (Amazon Link) which are cheap, easy to use, and don’t leave any taste after you use them.

 Water Filters